-Heiken-ji Temple, better known as Kawasaki Daishi, is a Buddhist temple complex that looks like it’s been pulled straight out of a painting.
+Kawasaki Daishi Heikenji Temple, better known as Kawasaki Daishi, is a Buddhist complex that looks like it has been pulled straight out of a painting.

 The temple is easily accessible from Kawasaki via train.

-The Sutra Hall is worth a visit for the more than 1,700 volumes of hand-printed Buddhist sutras and gorgeous religious paintings produced in the Chinese style.
+The Sutra Hall is worth a visit to see more than 7,000 volumes of hand-printed Buddhist sutras and gorgeous religious paintings.

-One photo-worthy structure is the brightly painted octagonal pagoda.
-It is unusual in that most Japanese pagodas have only four sides; thus, this one is an oddity.
+An especially photo-worthy structure is the brightly painted octagonal pagoda.
+Most pagodas in Japan have only four sides; thus, this one is an oddity.

-Kawasaki Daishi is a popular destination for Japanese making their hatsumode, or first visit of the year to a Shinto shrine or Buddhist temple.
-Around three million people descend upon Kawasaki Daishi during the Japanese New Year holidays.
+Kawasaki Daishi is a popular destination for Japanese people making their hatsumode, or first visit of the year, to a Shinto shrine or Buddhist temple.
+Many people visit Kawasaki Daishi during the Japanese New Year holidays.

-Nakamise shopping street leading up to the temple has several restaurants and gift shops where you can find adorable daruma dolls, which in Japan are a symbol of good fortune and tenacity.
+Nakamise, a street leading up to the temple, has several restaurants and gift shops where you can find adorable daruma dolls, which are a symbol of good fortune and tenacity in Japan.